 Gift shopping for birthdays and holidays can be a joy or a burden, depending on who you’re shopping for.
 It can be especially difficult to shop for someone who already has everything, or who doesn’t say what they want.
 Fortunately, if that person is a photographer, there’s always something awesome you can get.

-Here’s a list of 42 unique gifts for photographers, organized into the following categories: Cameras, iPhoneography, Useful Gear & Accessories, Apparel, Office Space, and Random But Cool.
+Here’s a list of 42 unique gifts for photographers, organized into the following categories: Cameras, iPhoneography, Useful Gear and Accessories, Apparel, Office Space, and Random But Cool.
 (We’ve excluded t-shirts, mugs and camera bags, since those deserve a separate list entirely.)
 There’s enough variety here that you’re sure to find something for every type of photographer, as well as put a few things on your own wish list.

 When in doubt, get a photographer a camera.
 It doesn’t necessarily have to be an expensive DSLR.
 A simple point-and-shoot can be a lot of fun, too.